-Application for Long Term Disability (LTD) Coverage Termination OSSTE Provincial LTD Plan
+Application for Long Term Disability (LTD) Coverage Termination OSSTF Provincial LTD Plan

-OTIP RAEO ® Teachers Bargaining Unit Members Basic Personal Informatio n (Must be co Name (Last, First and Middle Initi al) Address (Number, Street and Apt t.)
-City Province 9 Postal Code Home Telephone Number Work Te elephone Number School Board Board Durham District School Board Email Address (Personal) Date of Birth ('mm/dd/yyyy) Employee Number Policy number 50183-213A This form should be completed TD coverage should only be • premium deductions.
-Cancelling your ces.
-There are three scenarios und applies to you and submit the • ninated.
-Pleas e check off the situation that ☐ Scenario 1 ☐ Scenario 2 ☐ Scenario 3 You are eligible for a 60% unreduced service pension now.
-OR Your scheduled retirement date is within the next 110 working days and you have notified both the Ontario Teachers' Pension Plan and your school board.
+Teachers Bargaining Unit Members

+Basic Personal Informatio n (Must be complet ted) Name (Last, First and Middle Init ial) Address (Number, Street and Ap t.)
+City Province Province Postal Code Home Telephone Number Work Teleph Work Telephone Number Employee Number Email Address Date of Birth (mm/dd/yyyy) Employer Plan number 50183 - er 50183 - LTD coverage due to an upcon ning retirement (S e scenarios under Scenario 2) should only be which your LTD coverag e done after LTD contribution deductions.
+Canceling your serious consideration of potential minated.
+Please check off the situation that ☐ Scenario 1 ☐ Scenario 2 ☐ Scenario 3 You are eligible for a 60% unreduced service pension now.
+OR You are eligible for a 60% unreduced service pension within the later of the next 110 working days or expiration of your sick leave to a maximum of 24 months.
+Your scheduled retirement date is within the next 110 working days and you have notified your employer.
 You have reached the end of the month in which you turned age 65.
-OR You are eligible for a 60% unreduced service pension within the later of either the next 110 working days or the expiration of your sick leave to a maximum of 24 months.
-Tanada ya a da You will reach the end of the month in which you turned age 65 within the later of either the next 110 working days or the expiration of your sick leave to a maximum of 24 months.
-A copy of your Ontario Teachers' A copy of your retirement let ter plus a Proof of age is required (i.e. provincial copy of your Ontario Teachers'
+OR You will reach the end of the month in which you turn age 65 within the later of the next 110 working days or expiration of your sick leave to a maximum of 24 months.
+A copy of your Ontario Teachers' Pension Plan statement is required, plus your current absence balance, if greater than 110 working days.
+A copy of your employer's acceptance of your retirement, plus a copy of your Ontario Teachers' Pension Plan statement is required.
+A copy of your current absence balance, if greater than 110 working days.
+NOTE for Scenario 2: ved after the 15th o ~ ective on the 1 st day of the following month. effective the 1st day of the second month (subject Authorization • gainst the LTD plan, my employer, federation J ermination and prior to my retirement from the board.
+I acknowledge that retro active reinstateme ent of my LTD coverage is s not permitt ea.
+Member Signature X Date (mm/ dd/yyyy)